NotNANtoN/diffusion_gen/README.md

 An adapation of DiscoDiffusion (https://colab.research.google.com/drive/1sHfRn5Y0YKYKi1k-ifUSBFRNJ8_1sa39#scrollTo=BGBzhk3dpcGO) to run locally, to improve code quality and to speed it up.
 So far the code was just cleaned up a bit and the lpips network initialization was removed when only an input text is used.

-Around 11GB GPU VRAM are needed for the current default settings.
+Around 11GB GPU VRAM are needed for the current default settings of `--width` 1280 and `--height` 768.
+Decreasing the image size is the easiest way to make it fit in smaler GPUs.
 With defaults settings it takes 07:46 minutes on an RTX 2080TI, 19:01 minutes on a GTX 1080 TI, and 17:01 minutes on a Titan XP to generate images like these:

 **The meaning of life**
 ![meaning(0)_0](https://user-images.githubusercontent.com/19983153/150617587-0b1396bd-339f-4867-8a4a-c15bb75fd71a.png)